 Table of contents

-The replacement of missing teeth because of disease, decay or damage is never an overnight process.
-When a tooth is extracted from your mouth, the gums and the bone beneath it become sensitive and require at least six weeks to over six months to completely heal before you can actually think of getting a permanent replacement.
+Replacing missing teeth due to disease, decay, or damage is often a lengthy process.
+When a tooth is extracted, the gums and the bone beneath it become sensitive and require at least six weeks to over six months to completely heal before you can get a permanent replacement.

 What is a flipper tooth made of?